Camilool8/claude-gemini-cli-api/README.md

     {
       "prompt": "Translate: [text3]",
       "model": "opus",
+      "cli": "claude",
       "systemPrompt": "You are a translator"
+    },
+    {
+      "prompt": "Calculate: 15 * 23",
+      "cli": "gemini"
     }
   ],
   "outputFormat": "json",
   "model": "sonnet",
+  "cli": "claude",
   "systemPrompt": "Default system prompt"
 }
 ```

+**Parameters:**

+- Each prompt can specify its own `cli`, `model`, and `systemPrompt`
+- Common options apply to all prompts that don't override them

 **Response:**